Beenishgul/GraphBlox/04_docs/README.md

 As illustrated in steps C and E, the graph property data is most often accessed randomly and has high cache miss rates.
-Both behaviors will be supported and optimized with specialized read/write engines in GLay architecture.
+Both behaviors will be supported and optimized with specialized read/write engines in GraphBlox architecture.
 Other behaviors such as mathematical operations and branches are kept in a dataflow approach.
 As each vertex read/write request is filtered or processed based on a conditional reprogrammable